Budescu-Eftimie/Simon-game/readme.md

 ### Rules

-There are 4 color boxes , each on clicking will produce it's own distinct tune.
-The boxes start to get highlighted and randomly makes it's own tune.
-The aim is to recreate the sequence produced by clicking manually.
+There are 4 color boxes , each on clicking will produce it's own distinct tune and get highlighted.
+The player must follow the order of how the button blink and click the corresponding button in order.